lukefi/metsi/README.md

 Images below describe the simulation as a step tree, and further as the computation chains that are generated from the tree.

 * At time point 0, `reporting` of the simulation state is done.
-* At time point 5, the `grow` operation is done on the simulation state and the simulation is branched by 2.
-One branch does not modify the forest state data with `do_nothing`, the other performs a `thinning` operation on the forest state data.
+* At time point 5, the `grow` operation is done on the simulation state and the simulation is branched by 3.
+One branch does not modify the forest state data with `do_nothing`, another performs a `thinning` operation on the forest state data with parameter set 1, and another `thinning` operation with parameter set 2.
-* At time point 10, the 2 branches from time point 5 are extended both with a `grow` operation, then branched again with `do_nothing` and `thinning` operations, resulting in 4 branches.
+* At time point 10, the 3 branches from time point 5 are extended separately with a `grow` operation, then branched again with `do_nothing` and `thinning` operations with two parameter sets, resulting in 9 branches.
-* At time point 15, `reporting` is done on the 4 individual state branches.
+* At time point 15, `reporting` is done on the 9 individual state branches.

 ```yaml
 # simulation run control parameters